-5.1 This policy encourages you to put your name to your allegation whenever possible.

-- 5.2 Where an individual chooses to report their concerns anonymously, such anonymity will be respected.
+- 5.1 This policy encourages you to put your name to your allegation whenever possible. - 5.2 Where an individual chooses to report their concerns anonymously, such anonymity will be respected.
 However, our ability to investigate anonymous complaints can be hampered by not being able to further explore issues or obtain evidence during the investigative process.
-Furthermore, if we do not know who has provided the information, it is not possible to either reassure or protect you. - 5.3 Concerns expressed anonymously may be less powerful and will only be considered at the discretion of the school/council.
-In exercising such discretion, the following factors may need to be taken into account: - the seriousness of the issues raised; - the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources.
+Furthermore, if we do not know who has provided the information, it is not possible to either reassure or protect you. - 5.3 Concerns expressed anonymously may be less powerful and will only be considered at the discretion of the school.
+In exercising such discretion, the following factors may need to be taken into account: - the seriousness of the issues raised: - the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources. - 5.4 If the allegation suggests criminal activity and the case warrants police assistance, the identity of the person reporting the details may be important at a later date if criminal proceedings are to be pursued effectively.
+Identification is therefore preferred and will assist the investigation.